a16z-infra/companion-app/README.md

 ```

 5. Run app locally

 Now you are ready to test out the app locally!
 To do this, simply run `npm run dev` under the project root.

 6. Deploy the app

-You can deploy the app in many platforms: Fly, Netlify, Vercel, Render, Railway....
+You can deploy the app easily in many
+platforms: Fly, Netlify, Vercel, Render, Railway....

 If you want to deploy the app on fly, simply run `fly launch`, `cat .env.local | fly secrets import` to upload secrets and then `fly deploy`; you may also want to run `fly scale memory 512` to scale up the fly vm memory for this app.

 ## Refs